 An other problem is the lack of time-series.
 This hinders the distinction between cause and effects.
-Most of the correlations in scheme 4 can be explained as either caused by the nation-characteristic involved, or as an effect of happiness on that nation-characteristic.
+Most of the correlations in exhibit 5 can be explained as either caused by the nation-characteristic involved, or as an effect of happiness on that nation-characteristic.
 For instance: the correlation with economic affluence may mean that material wealth makes life more enjoyable or that happy people create more wealth.

 Fortunately, the number of cases is growing every year.
-Data on happiness is gathered in the ongoing World Database of Happiness, which already involves some interesting time-series (Veenhoven 1993b).
+Data on happiness is gathered in the ongoing World Database of Happiness, which already involves some interesting time-series (Veenhoven 1993).

-5.1.2 Individual position in society
+Individual position in society